johnmarion1126/hack-a-sprint/Git/resources/pull-request.md

 5. Once that's all filled out.
 We can now click on the "Create Pull Request".
 It should now look like this.<br>
 ![image](https://user-images.githubusercontent.com/48599206/131270584-3df136b1-c9c2-4798-ae52-6484e02b5e29.png)

+You have now created a pull request!
+Hopefully it gets approved and is merged to main.

 ## Extra Resources
 * [Code Review](https://mtlynch.io/code-review-love/)